ehrun32/FriendFiesta/README.md

 ## Project Summary
 FriendFiesta is a messenger application designed for users to join chatrooms and engage in real-time conversations with strangers.
 The app will be developed using Python and a combination of the socket.io, flask, SQL and flask-socketio frameworks.
 The users will have the option to join a chatroom with a unique name and engage in immediate, seamless conversations with others.
-Another benefit of the app is that users can access the history of previous conversations and review past messages..
+Another benefit of the app is that users can access the history of previous conversations and review past messages.

 ## Requirements
 Make sure to install the required framworks for this applciation, also need python 3.6+ for this project to work